 KMP is the only company in the area and one of a few in the state to be long time members of both Wisconsin Association of Community Theatre (WACT) and the American Association of Community Theatre (AACT).
 Through their membership in WACT and AACT as well as travelling shows and doing their own online ticketing, KMP amassed a wealth of knowledge which it has leveraged to get where they are today.
 Through online ticketing KMP figured out that almost 67% of its customers came from the south.
 They also learned that, unlike other companies, only 60% of their customers come from a 15 mile radius and the other 40% travel further, some as far as 60 miles.

-The planning and designing are well underway and KMP is on track to open the Kettle Moraine Playhouse this fall with a 5 show season.
+The construction is completed, and the Kettle Moraine Playhouse has now finished it's inaugural 5 show season, having entertained close to 3,000 visitors.
 What the founders originally thought could happen is happening.
 A number of correct and very strategic decisions have paved the way, but it was the original wisdom and vision of the founders that set the stage (pun intended).
 What were the wisdom and vision?
 It was that the "community" in community theatre was no longer a single town.
 It was much bigger.
 The internet forever changed the landscape and companies that clung to a one town philosophy were doomed unless they had the luxury of being a very large town in a very remote area.
 How do we know it was original founders wisdom?
 You only need to look in the very first paragraph of the company MISSION STATEMENT.
 "Our community is centered in the greater Kettle Moraine area and does not have boundaries."
 And there is one other small detail… they named the company the Kettle Moraine Players.